nfredmond/DOT-Dashboard/docs/USER_EXPERIENCE.md

    - Empty states appear when the user has no data
    - Onboarding dialog guides new users
    - Provides a clear path from empty application to functional system

+## Organization Branding

+The Planning Manager allows organizations to customize the application with their branding for a personalized experience.

+### Features

+1. **Logo Upload**
+   - Organizations can upload their own logo through the settings page
+   - Supports common image formats (JPEG, PNG, GIF, SVG)
+   - File size limitations to ensure performance (max 2MB)
+   - Preview functionality to see how the logo will appear

+2. **White-Label Experience**
+   - Uploaded logos replace the default Planning Manager logo
+   - Consistent branding across all pages and components
+   - Improves organization ownership and recognition

+3. **Implementation**
+   - Located in `src/components/organizations/LogoUpload.tsx`
+   - Uses Supabase Storage for secure file storage
+   - Client-side validation for file type and size
+   - API endpoint at `src/app/api/organizations/[id]/logo/route.ts`

 ## Best Practices Implemented